christianahvilla/MyCV/README.md

 # MyCV
-MyCV is an app display my resume.
+MyCV is an app to display my resume.

 ### Built With
 * [Kotlin](https://kotlinlang.org/) - Drastically reduce the amount of boilerplate code.